jobe1366/Rotated-airplane-detection/evaluation/readme.md

-## :dart:Evaluation result on custom dataset:
+## :dart: Evaluation result on custom dataset:

 #1.   by running `prepare.py` result will be  `imgnamefile.txt` and `gt_labels` folder